-There is one exception for when you can use the Grants as your deposit on the land.
+There is one exception for when you can use the Grant as your deposit on the land.

 This is when you buy a house and land package where the builder and vendor selling the land are affiliated so you apply for one home loan for the land and build in one go.

 As I have already mentioned, at this point please book a Free Assessment with me, which is just a 15 minute call and I can give you the exact amount your need saved.